Giddess Chalamanda: 2016 Coming To America tour

-2020 collaboration with Patience Namadingo
+2020 collaboration with Namadingo

-In July 2020, Chalamanda collaborated with Malawian local gospel artiste Patience Namadingo who was the brand ambassador of Malawian private bank FDH Financial Holdings and together made a remix of a number of his hit songs including "Linnyhoo", "Buffalo Soldier", and "Che meri".
-In the remix video, Chalamanda is seen providing amazing bass vocals with Namadingo weaving his voice together with his, producing a hit song that has made rounds on social media platforms like Tiktok.
+In July 2020, Chalamanda collaborated with Malawian local artiste Patience Namadingo who was the brand ambassador of Malawian private bank FDH Financial Holdings and together made a remix of a number of his hit songs including "Linnyhoo", "Buffalo Soldier", and "Che meri".
+In the remix video, Chalamanda is seen providing amazing bass vocals with Namadingo weaving his voice together with his, producing a hit song that has made rounds on social media platforms like TikTok.
 In the same month, FDH promised to build Chalamanda a grocery store in his local town of Chiradzulu.
 The promise was fulfilled in September of the same year when the bank handed over a well constructed and fully stocked grocery store, thereby providing Chalamanda with a reliable source of income to facilitate his retirement from music.